Yaritza Reyes

-Yaritza Miguelina Reyes Ramírez (born December 17, 1993) is a Dominican actress, singer, model and beauty pageant titleholder who was crowned Miss Dominican Republic 2013 and represented the Dominican Republic at Miss Universe 2013 in Moscow, Russia. she also won Miss Mundo Dominicana 2016 and then represented Dominican Republic at Miss World 2016 in Washington, D.C., United States.
+Yaritza Miguelina Reyes Ramírez (born 17 December 1993) is a Dominican actress, singer, model and beauty pageant titleholder who was crowned Miss Dominican Republic 2013 and represented the Dominican Republic at Miss Universe 2013 in Moscow, Russia.
+She also won Miss Mundo Dominicana 2016 and then represented Dominican Republic at Miss World 2016 in Washington, D.C., United States.
+In 2025, Reyes took part in the 14th season of the Polish adaptation of Top Model.
+She was elimated from the competition in the penultimate episode, placing fifth overall.

 Pageantry

 Miss Dominican Republic 2013

-On August 3, 2013.
-Reyes competed for the national title of Miss Dominican Republic 2013 representing the state of Elías Piña.
+On 3 August 2013.
+Reyes competed for the national title of Miss Dominican Republic 2013 representing the Elías Piña province.
 She was crowned as the winner and participated in the 62nd edition of the Miss Universe pageant after her victory.

 She competed to succeed outgoing titleholder Olivia Culpo from the United States, eventually finishing in the Top 10.
 She was the third woman of predominantly African heritage to represent the Dominican Republic in Miss Universe after Ruth Ocumárez in 2002 and Ada de la Cruz in 2009.